inet-framework/inet-showcases/mobility/combining/doc/index.rst

    :end-at: offsetHeading

-``host[0]`` moves along a circle, orbiting the center of the playground.
+``host[0]`` moves along a circle, orbiting the center of the scene.
 The other hosts use :ned:`AttachedMobility`, and are attached to ``host[0]`` with various offsets, summarized on the following image: